-I’ve recently launched Martian Models, which is an idea that’s been rattling around in the back of my head for a number of years.
+I’ve recently launched Martian Models, a digital storefront for my original miniatures designs.
+This is an idea that’s been rattling around in the back of my head for a number of years.

 I was also a fan of miniatures used for games such as D&D, Traveller, Warhammer and WH40K and I became an avid miniature painter and dreamed of someday being able to create my own miniatures.

 A good friend of mine (and fantastic novelist), Jason Hough, introduced me to 3D graphics with Lightwave in the 1990s, which completely blew my mind.
 I spent countless hours and money on learning Lightwave, Alias Sketch, and 3D Studio, eventually incorporating my 3D renders alongside traditional techniques in the creation of illustrations for game universes such as Traveller, 2300AD, GURPS and Exodus War.

 The advent of affordable, high resolution SLA 3D printing with the FormLabs Form2 3D printer provided a mechanism to bring my 3D designs into the physical world as models and miniatures.